fysnet/FYSOS/main/gui/utils/fontedit/README.md

 If you load the resource.rc file into the Visual Studio IDE, the IDE will alter the file and break the build.
 If you must edit the resource.rc file, make sure and use a text editor, not the Visual Studio IDE editor.

 You can now load Linux PSF Font files, which get converted to this app's Font format.
+You can save back to the PSF format if you wish.

+If you had FNT files from the old format of my specs, use the conv.c/conv.h source files to convert them to the new format.

+If anyone has used/is using this font specification in their work, I would like to know.
+The FontEdit page linked to above lists some font files.
+I will place yours there as well.

 Thank you,
 Ben